-Gripe water is a mixture of herbs, primarily dill, and water that has been promoted for its ability to cure colic.
+Gripe water is a mixture of herbs and water that has been promoted for its ability to cure colic.
 However, various types of gripe water have been found to contain dangerous ingredients, including glass particles and alcohol.
 A homeopathic remedy, colocynthis (found in cocyntal and Hyland colic tablets) was also found to contain dangerous ingredients (including alcohol) .

 Talk to your doctor or nurse BEFORE giving your infant any herbal remedy; herbal remedies may not be appropriate and could be dangerous in some cases.

 Infant massage — Infant massage has been recommended to parents of infants with colic, although no studies have proven it to be of clear benefit.

 Call your child's doctor or nurse during the day or night if any of the following occur:

 ●The baby has cried for more than two hours.